Football: Arteta positive but wary of Southampton ‘danger’

-Regardless of the results of the other matches on Saturday, the Gunners still lead the standings with 27 points from 10 games.
+The Gunners lead the standings with 27 points from 10 games.
 They have also won 13 of 14 matches in all competitions this campaign.

 However, Southampton derailed Arsenal’s top-four push last season when they beat the north Londoners 1-0 in April, and Arteta has warned against any complacency.